doayee/RN52-esp/README.md

 For full documentation on the RN52 functions, visit our website for a comprehensive command guide https://doayee.co.uk/bal/library/guide/.

 Adapted from the espsoftwareserial library by plerup.
 See https://github.com/plerup/espsoftwareserial

+# For regular Arduino users:
+An alternative version is available: https://github.com/doayee/RN52